department-of-veterans-affairs/vagov-content/pages/burials-memorials/bereavement-counseling.md

       description: Find out if you can get tax-free monetary benefits.
     - url: /burials-memorials/plan-a-burial/
       title: Burial Planning
-      description: Find out the steps you’ll need to take to arrange for a Servicemember, Veteran, or eligible family member’s burial.
+      description: Find out the steps you’ll need to take to arrange for a service member, Veteran, or eligible family member’s burial.
     - url: /burials-memorials/what-to-expect-at-military-funeral/
       title: What to Expect at a Memorial Service
       description: Find out what will happen to help you prepare for this day.